Talent Acquisition

 Job Description

-When reviewing a job description, consider the following:
+When reviewing a position description, consider the following:

 - Does this position already exist?